Where to Elope in Alaska: The 8 Best Alaska Elopement Locations (2026 Guide)

 Elopement at the top of Portage Pass in Whittier

-Alaska offers a seemingly endless list of stunning locations for elopements, which can make it very hard to narrow down what you’re looking for.
+Alaska offers an endless list of stunning locations for elopements, which can make it very hard to narrow it down to the one perfect spot.
 But don’t stress, there are no bad options!

-To help with the decision process, I’ve put together this list of the 7 best places to elope in Alaska.
+To help with the decision process, I’ve put together this list of the 8 best places to elope in Alaska, coming from an elopement photographer who has lived in Alaska and photographed wedding days at all of these.
 Let’s dive in!

 Where to Elope in Alaska - Girdwood elopement